Undergraduate Essay Prize

 Winners of the 2018 competition

-Kamilla Rekvenyi of the University of St Andrews, for her essay, Paul Erdös’ Mathematics as a Social Activity.
-Kamilla will be awarded her prize at the BSHM Meeting at Gresham College on 24th October, at 4pm.
+The winner of the 2017-18 Essay Prize was Kamilla Rekvenyi of the University of St Andrews, for her essay, Paul Erdös’ Mathematics as a Social Activity.
+Kamilla was be awarded her prize at the BSHM Meeting at Gresham College on 24th October, at 4pm.

 The two, highly commended, runners up were